 I LOVE sleep.

-Needing more than the average person, I’m the first to put my hand up and admit that I an NOT a morning person.
+Needing more than average, I’m the first to put my hand up and admit that I am NOT a morning person.

-Life coach and self-help author Tony Robbins advocates literally jumping out of bed whilst yelling ‘yes yes yes’, and committing to an ‘hour of power’ every morning.
-Ariana Huffington, author, columnist, co-founder and editor-in-chief of The Huffington Post, believes the key to a good morning begins with a good night’s sleep, morning meditation and NOT checking her smart phone first thing.
+Life coach and self-help author Tony Robbins advocates jumping out of bed whilst yelling ‘yes yes yes’, and committing to an ‘hour of power’ every morning.
+Ariana Huffington, author, columnist, co-founder and editor-in-chief of The Huffington Post, believes the key to a good morning begins with a good night’s sleep, morning meditation and NOT checking her smartphone.

 You may not have the luxury of getting your hair styled each day, have time to fit in a workout at the gym every morning, or even be an early morning person, but here are some ideas to help you develop and hone your morning ritual.

 12 Morning Rituals to Change Your Life

 From laying out your clothes, ironing (if you must – personally, I try to invest in clothes that don’t need ironing), preparing your breakfast and lunch, to packing your bag, a little planning and preparation go a long way.

 I’ve been trying to do this over the last 6 months, resulting in a more organised woman, who makes healthier food choices, and looks more put together.

 - I shop for groceries so that I always have food and healthy snacks in the kitchen to take with me to work

 - I prep breakfast the night before – a simple fruit salad with some coconut yoghurt helps me to start the day off the right way